-Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, hot dogs!
+Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, ram testicles!
 But it’s not all like that, I promise.

-Iceland has a cuisine all its own, and that is fresh, local food.
+In fact, I think that Iceland has a unique cuisine all its own, and that is fresh, local food.
 You see, this tiny island in the Northern Atlantic either has to use what’s already here, or pay a lot to import foods.

-So if you like the sound of fresh fish soup, grass fed lamb, and geothermal baked breads then you will be eating like a king in Iceland!
+So if you like the sound of fresh fish soup, grass-fed lamb, and geothermal-baked bread then you will be eating like a king in Iceland!

 Friðheimar is a huge greenhouse that grows tomatoes and cucumbers.
 Their growing methods are completely sustainable and eco-friendly.
 This is the ultimate farm-to-table experience, I love the concept of this place!